Free Trial

 #2.
 User Experience and Taxonomy

 User experience plays an incredible part in SEO success today.
-In fact, at seoClarity, we say that SEO stands for search experience optimization, since your main goal is to deliver the best search experience for your user.
+In fact, at seoClarity, we say that SEO stands for search experience optimization since your main goal is to deliver the best search experience for your user.

-For one, your pages stand a much greater chance at ranking if they contain the right content for the keyword.
+Your pages stand a much greater chance at ranking if they contain the right content for the keyword.
 Similarly, where they are in the site taxonomy will affect their performance in the organic search.

 Long-tail keywords attract customers that are almost at the end of the search funnel.
 As a result, a greater percentage of them will be likely to buy from you.